oscarychen/building-efficient-api/readme.md

 Now we hit this new endpoint
 > GET http://localhost:8000/api/cars/

-> Response code: 200 (OK); Time: 3130ms (3 s 130 ms); Content length: 22856443 bytes (22.86 MB)
+> Response code: 200 (OK); Time: 3996ms (3 s 996 ms); Content length: 22856443 bytes (22.86 MB)

-This is a little bit faster than previous implementation, but not by much.
+This is not really faster than previous implementation.
 The DRF Serializer is still iterating through each of the Car instances to turn it into a Python dictionary.
 There are few other things you can try here in Python to speed up the process, but we are going to move onto something else.

 ### Chapter 6: Using Django ORM more and DRF Serializer less
 Next we are going to write the query in a way that we can get the data we want directly from the database, so that we can skip turning the data into Python dictionaries before serializing them into json.